1998 Vanderbilt Commodores football team

 The 1998 Vanderbilt Commodores football team represented Vanderbilt University as a member of the Eastern Division of the Southeastern Conference (SEC) during the 1998 NCAA Division I-A football season.
-Led by second-year head coach Woody Widenhofer, Commodores compiled an overall record of 2–9 with a mark of 1–7 in conference play, the placing fifth the SEC's Eastern Division.
-The team played home games at Vanderbilt Stadium in Nashville, Tennessee.
+Led by second-year head coach Woody Widenhofer, the Commodores compiled an overall record of 2–9 with a mark of 1–7 in conference play, placing fifth in the SEC's Eastern Division.
+The team played its home games at Vanderbilt Stadium in Nashville, Tennessee.